 Before I tell you about today's options trading strategy, I want to make sure you know what type of trader you are.
-If you followed along with me last week, you should already have a firm grasp on what type of trader you are.
+If you followed along with my quiz, you should already have a firm grasp on what type of trader you are.

 If you missed last week's article, or if you're still confused, figuring this out is as easy as answering these three questions:

 - Are you a discretionary trader or a rules-based trader?

 - Are you a directional or non-directional trader?